react-native-oh-library/usage-docs/en/react-native-secharts.md

 ## Link

-> [!tip] This library depends on @react-native-oh-tpl/react-native-webview 13.10.2-0.2.0
+> [!TIP] This library depends on @react-native-oh-tpl/react-native-webview 13.10.2-0.2.0

 The HarmonyOS implementation of this library depends on the native code from @react-native-oh-tpl/react-native-webview.
 If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.